Rudolf F. Haffenreffer

 Rudolf F. Haffenreffer III (c.
-1902 – April 28, 1991) was a Rhode Island industrialist and philanthropist.
-Among his numerous family enterprises he was best known for his role as president and chairman of the Narragansett Brewing Company.
+1902 – April 28, 1991) was a Rhode Island industrialist whose family businesses included the Narragansett Brewing Company, of which he was president and chairman.
 He also gained ownership of the Mount Hope Bridge through receivership in 1931.
-In 1955, Haffenreffer donated 376 acre of wooded shorefront property in Bristol, Rhode Island to Brown University to create what became the Haffenreffer Museum of Anthropology.
+In 1955, he donated 376 acre of wooded shorefront property in Bristol, Rhode Island to Brown University to create what became the Haffenreffer Museum of Anthropology.